elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_authentication.md

 # Phoenix Authentication

 In the last chapter, we managed to update our players with all the fields we'll need.
-Now we can implement our authentication features.
-We're going to start with the bare minimum so users can sign up and sign in to our platform, but we're not going to worry about more advanced authentication features like email verification or forgotten password mailers.
+Now we can start implementing our authentication features.
+We're going to begin with the bare minimum so users can sign up and sign in to our platform, but we're not going to worry about more advanced authentication features like email verification or forgotten password mailers.
 Our goal is to allow users to sign up and sign in quickly, easily, and securely.

 ## Fetching Dependencies

-To get started with Phoenix authentication, we'll need to add a dependency.
+To get started with Phoenix authentication, we'll need to add a couple of new dependencies.
 At the root of our project, take a look at the `mix.exs` file and find the `deps/0` function.
 This function is where we specify which dependencies our application requires, and we can see there are already a handful that Phoenix uses by default.

 ```elixir
 defp deps do